FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-06-01-structurize-your-project-with-areas-and-services-in-asp-net-mvc.md

   ]
 ---

-In this blogpost I want to show you one possible way to structurize your project with areas and services in ASP.NET MVC.
+In this blog post I want to show you one possible way to structurize your project with areas and services in ASP.NET MVC.

 This is the first part of several architecture posts I will publish in the next time.